oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter2-build-a-dashboard.md

 :::

-# III.
-Add a Statistics Count Card
+# Ⅳ. Add a Statistics Count Card

 Next, we will complete a simple dashboard by implementing a statistics count card.
 This is the final page effect: